 There’s a reason why NIST and the National Cybersecurity Center of Excellence have been pushing trusted computing as of late.
 As government agencies continue to move to the cloud, federal IT professionals need to do everything they can to ensure that their infrastructure, and the data it houses, remains secure.
 Trusted computing does that, making it a solution that every federal IT manager should take into consideration.

 Kevin Fiftal is civilian director for Intel’s federal team.

-Steve Orrin is federal chief technologist for Intel.
+Steve Orrin is CTO for Intel Federal.